 There is no deadline for implementing a solution.

 Is the repaired/replaced product covered by a new guarantee?

-A new 2-year guarantee is given if the product is replaced, but not if it is repaired.
+No new 2-year guarantee is given if the product is replaced or repaired.

 Can the consumer take action against the importer or any intermediary in the supply chain up to and including the producer?